JujuAdams/Bulb/docs/21.0/BulbDynamicOccluder.md

 |--------|------------|-----------------------------------------------------------------------------|
 |`sprite`|sprite index|Sprite to use for shadow casting                                             |
 |`image` |number      |Image index of the given sprite to use.
 Negative values are **not** supported|

+!> Sprite-based occluders typically generate a lot of edges and carry a significant performance penalty.
+Use `.AddSprite()` sparingly.

 &nbsp;
 </details>